Myelophthisic anemia

 Myelophthisic anemia (or myelophthisis) is a severe type of anemia found in some people with diseases that affect the bone marrow.
 Myelophthisis refers to the displacement of hemopoietic bone-marrow tissue by fibrosis, tumors, or granulomas.
-The word comes from the roots myelo-, which refers to bone marrow, and phthysis, shrinkage or atrophy.
+The word comes from the roots myelo-, which refers to bone marrow, and phthisis, shrinkage or atrophy.

 Causes

 Myelophthisis can occur in the setting of chronic myeloproliferative disease (e.g. myelofibrosis), leukemia, lymphoma, and metastatic carcinoma or myeloma.
 It is common in people who have chronic idiopathic myelofibrosis.
 It has been linked to small-cell lung cancer, breast cancer or prostate cancer that metastasizes to the bone marrow.

 Currently, the most common cause is displacement of bone marrow by metastatic cancer (extramedullary hematopoiesis tends to be modest).
 Other causes include myeloproliferative disorders (especially late-stage or spent polycythemia vera), granulomatous diseases, and (lipid) storage diseases.
 Myelofibrosis can occur in all of these.

 Factors that may contribute to decreased RBC production include a decreased quantity of functioning hematopoietic tissue, disordered metabolism related to the underlying disorder, and, in some cases, erythrophagocytosis.